-Delivered by the Indigenous Leadership Development Institute, Inc. (ILDI) in partnership with Prairie Arctic trades Training Centre (PATTC), the ICP is a 24 – week program (6 months) for Indigenous people with the opportunity to move directly into employment.
-The program is designed to provide broader-based, multi-skilled training that facilitates life-long learning that opens the door for the participant to continue their education and training in carpentry.
-Students who successfully complete the program will obtain Level 1 Carpentry Accreditation and will be eligible to obtain 900 hours credit once registered as an apprentice with Apprenticeship Manitoba.
+The program is designed to provide broader-based, multi-skilled training that facilitates life-long learning and opens the door for the participant to continue their education and training in carpentry.
+With the partnership of Prairie Arctic Trades Training Centre to host the program, students who successfully complete the program will obtain their Level 1 Carpentry Accreditation and will be eligible to obtain 900 hours credit once registered as an apprentice with Apprenticeship Manitoba.

 - Aerial Lift